Meet the Center for CALM Living Therapists

-Dr. Kantra is also a Registered Yoga Trainer at the 500-hour certification level (E-RYT 500).
-Prior to opening the doors of his private practice in 1985, Dr. Kantra served as a court psychologist as well as a consultant for a shelter for abused women and children.
-He also served on an advisory board for a school specializing in the education of children with special educational needs.
-He was recognized by the Alabama State Senate and the Alabama Department of Rehabilitation Services for his part in the development of a training video for professionals who work with special needs students.
+I am also a registered yoga trainer at the 500-hour certification level (E-RYT 500).
+Prior to opening the doors of my private practice in 1985, I served as a court psychologist as well as a consultant for a shelter for abused women and children.
+I also served on an advisory board for a school specializing in the education of children with special educational needs.
+I was recognized by the Alabama State Senate and the Alabama Department of Rehabilitation Services for my part in the development of a training video for professionals who work with special needs students.

-Dr. Kantra has presented at National and regional conferences as well as to general audiences on topics such as parenting strategies, ADD, marital enrichment, stress management, professional burnout, and business relations.
-He also writes newspaper articles on a variety of self-help topics (visit PsychDigest.com to learn more).
+I have presented at national and regional conferences as well as to general audiences on topics such as parenting strategies, ADD, marital enrichment, stress management, professional burnout and business relations.
+I also write articles on a variety of self-help topics (visit PsychDigest.com to learn more).

-Dr. Kantra is a practical, interactive, solution-focused therapist.
-His treatment approach is to provide support and practical feedback to help clients resolve current problems and long-standing, maladaptive patterns.
-He incorporates a blend of conventional and alternatives approaches, drawing upon a variety of styles and techniques to incorporate what will be most helpful for each client.
-With sensitivity and compassion, he works with each client to help them build on their strengths to identify and achieve life goals.
+I am a practical, interactive, solution-focused therapist.
+My treatment approach is to provide support and practical feedback to help clients resolve current problems and long-standing, maladaptive patterns.
+I incorporate a blend of conventional and alternatives approaches, drawing upon a variety of styles and techniques to incorporate what will be most helpful for each client.
+With sensitivity and compassion, I work with each client to help them build on their strengths to identify and achieve life goals.